Finding the right counsellor is an important part of the journey to finding your authentic self.

 LGBTQ Therapist Vancouver specializing in personal identity and self exploration.
 Based in East Vancouver

-Get to know your Burnaby LGBTQ Therapist
+Get to know your LGBTQ Therapist Burnaby

 I’m best known for helping clients find clarity in:

-Exploration of personal identity & relationship
+Exploration of personal identity & relationships

 • We never arrive and constantly evolve as an individual.
 The way we see ourselves and live our lives in our early 20’s looks starkly different from in our 30’s.